demo3d/pathgl/documentation/gpgpu.md

 file' that tracks producer-consumer relationships.
 It is not like a cpu cache, and does not store real data, but pointers to where new data will come from.

 Examples include fft, image processing, simulating physical models like weather and cosmology, neural networks, cryptography, and so on.

+The cpu-gpu relationship is similar to the request-response cycle in webbrowsers.
+The cpu can send send and request data, while the gpu can only respond to requests, and compute kernels.
+Unlike webservers, kernels are launched by the client.
+In the future, advanced versions of webCL may allow gpus to launch kernels, which would be like forking off a child process.

+Kernels are meant to look like serial programs, even if they may be running on a thousand threads in parallel.